 companies listed on the SIX Swiss Exchange are subject to Art.
 20 of the Stock Exchange Act.

-The disclosure obligation according to the Stock Exchange Act does only apply to companies with
+The disclosure obligation according to the Stock Exchange Act does apply to companies domiciled

 Details of the reporting and disclosure obligations are laid down in Chapter 3 (Disclosure of

 Stock Exchange Ordinance-FINMA[pdf] (SESTO-FINMA) which was totally revised and entered into